SporkCode/Spork/src/View/Helper/CSS/README.md

 the resolver strategy includes a TemplatePathStack it will use the appropriate extension to resolve the file ('index/page.styl').

-The default compiler and resolver and also be overridden.
+The default compiler and resolver can also be overridden.

 ```
 <?php